Spatio-Spectral Structure Tensor Total Variation for Hyperspectral Image Denoising and Destriping: Introduction

-To recover desirable HS images from degraded observations, many existing methods design some regularization functions that mathematically model the inherent spatio-spectral structure in HS images and then solve optimization problems that incorporate the regularization functions.
-As a representative class of regularization methods for HS images, total variation (TV) type regularization methods have been developed.
-This approach originated from edge-preserving natural image denoising~\cite{Rudin1992TV,Bresson2008TV}, and the pioneering TV-type method for HS image denoising is \textit{Spectral-Spatial Adaptive Hyperspectral TV} (SSAHTV)~\cite{Yuan2012HTV}.
-SSAHTV models the spatial piecewise-smoothness of HS images as the sparsity of first-order spatial differences between adjacent pixels.
+On the other hand, since regularization functions are mathematically designed to accurately separate desirable HS images from various types of noise, they have attracted attention~\cite{Xue2017Robust,Jiang2022Adaptive,Naganuma2024Unmixing}.
+Over the past decade, non-local similarity methods, including 3D Nonlocal Means (3DNLM)~\cite{Qian20123DNLM}, Block Matching 3D Filtering (BM3D)~\cite{Maggioni2013BM3D}, BM4D~\cite{Chen2014BM4D}, and Non-local Meets Global (NGMeet)~\cite{He2019NGmeet} have been proposed to capture similarities in distant patches, but these methods blur edges.
+In contrast, total variation (TV) type regularization methods originating from edge-preserving natural image denoising~\cite{Rudin1992TV,Bresson2008TV} have been developed.
+The pioneering TV-type method for HS image denoising is \textit{Spectral-Spatial Adaptive Hyperspectral TV} (SSAHTV)~\cite{Yuan2012HTV}, which models the spatial piecewise-smoothness of HS images as the sparsity of first-order spatial differences between adjacent pixels.
 Furthermore, \textit{Anisotropic Spectral Spatial TV} (ASSTV)~\cite{Chang2015ASSTV} extends this model by incorporating first-order spectral differences into the SSAHTV regularization function, capturing the spectral piecewise-smoothness in addition to the spatial piecewise-smoothness of HS images.
-However, SSAHTV and ASSTV cause 1) over-smoothing by minimizing $\ell_{1}$-type norms of first-order differences, and 2) corruption of the semi-local spatial structures during the denoising process because they only refer to adjacent pixels/bands.

-To mitigate these weaknesses, some regularization methods have combined ASSTV with an additional regularization function, specifically a low-rank (LR)-type regularization function~\cite{He2016LRTV, Wang2018LRTDTV, Chen2023TPTV}.
-The LR-type regularization functions are designed to capture the spectral correlation across all bands due to the fact that HS images are composed of a few variety of material-specific spectra.
-However, these methods have two other challenges: the mischaracterization of stripe noise (see Figs.~\ref{fig:result_image_Case3}, \ref{fig:result_image_Case6}, and \ref{fig:result_image_Suwannee} in Sec.~\ref{sec:experiments}) and the difficulty of setting the parameter that balances the two different regularization functions.
-Therefore, our paper focuses on enhancing single TV-type regularization methods.
+However, HS images are often severely degraded by various types of noise unlike natural images, and under such conditions, because first-order differences cannot sufficiently distinguish noise components from clean image structures, minimizing the $\ell_{1}$-type norms of first-order differences in SSAHTV and ASSTV causes over-smoothing.
+In addition, since these methods only refer to adjacent pixels/bands, they corrupt edges and textures that extend beyond adjacent pixels during the denoising process.